UNIT 1: Atomic Structure, States of Matter & Thermodynamics

 electrochemical principles involved in the extraction of metals.

-Hydrogen: Position of hydrogen in periodic table, isotopes, preparation
+Hydrogen: Position of hydrogen in periodic table, isotopes, preparation, properties

 & uses of hydrogen; Physical & Chemical properties of water & Heavy Water; Structure,

-preparation, reactions & uses of hydrogen peroxide; Hydrogen as a fuel.
+preparation, reactions & uses of hydrogen peroxide; Classification of hydrides - ionic, covalent and interstitial, Hydrogen as a fuel.

 s - Block elements (alkali and alkaline earth metals) Group - 1 and 2 Elements: